jondot/pcwr/README.md

 # Pragmatic Concurrency With Ruby

-I'm coming from a parallel computation, distributed systems background by education, and have relatively strong foundations in infrastructural concurrent/parallel libraries and products that I've built and maintained over the years both on the JVM and .Net.
+I'm coming from a parallel computation, distributed systems background by education, and have relatively strong foundations in infrastructural concurrent/parallel libraries and products that I've built and maintained over the years, on both the JVM and .NET.

 Recently, I've dedicated more and more time building and deploying real concurrent projects with Ruby using [JRuby](http://jruby.org), as opposed to developing with Ruby (MRI) with concurrency the way it is (process-level and GIL thread-level).
 I'd like to share some of that with you.